godspeedsystems/gs-plugins/README.md

 5. Once your client is initialized, you can execute its methods using the `execute` function.

+### let's use the 'axios-as-datasource' plugin as an example
 #### axios config ( src/datasources/axios.yaml )
 ```yaml
 type: axios